mongodb/terraform-provider-mongodbatlas/examples/atlas-datalake-pipeline/README.md

 **6\.
 Destroy the resources.**

-Once you are finished your testing, ensure you destroy the resources to avoid unnecessary Atlas charges.
+When you finish testing, ensure you destroy the resources to avoid unnecessary Atlas charges.

 ``` bash
 $ terraform destroy